 - Change the color of the plate lettering from blue to black (that blue, although an official color for Nevada's plates, led to some visual confusion considering UNR’s school colors)

-The first Rebel to cross the stage at a UNLV's first graduate is one reason the program grew so much in the past few years.
-Jon Cobain, '64 BS Business Administration, who built a successful career in mergers and acquisitions.
-To encourage more alumni and friends to join the program, he matched the initial $25 donation collected by the Nevada DMV for each new UNLV license plate registered between 2015-17.
+UNLV's first graduate is one reason the program grew so much in the past few years.
+Jon Cobain, '64 BS Business Administration, who built a successful career in mergers and acquisitions, was the first Rebel to cross the stage at a UNLV's first commencement.
+Between 2015-17, he sponosored a matching gift program for each new UNLV license plate registered.
 Because of Cobain's gift, the license plate fund grew — providing nine new scholarship awards for UNLV students.